Skip to main content

 Immediately following WWII, over 7.8 million veterans were able to obtain college and post-secondary educations free of charge.
 Today, these benefits only cover 70% of public and 30% of private post-secondary educational expenses, making it difficult for many veterans to afford a college education.

 To ensure that veterans of the wars in Iraq and Afghanistan receive full educational benefits, I proudly voted to pass the 21st Century G.I.
-Bill, which will provide full, four year scholarships to all who have served in our nation's Armed Forces since September 11, 2001.
-This drastic and long overdue increase in educational benefits will help our newest generation of veterans receive the tools they need to build productive and successful lives for themselves and their families after leaving the military.
+Bill, which will provide full, four-year scholarships to all who have served in our nation's Armed Forces since September 11, 2001.
+This drastic and long-overdue increase in educational benefits will help our newest generation of veterans receive the tools they need to build productive and successful lives for themselves and their families after leaving the military.

 Providing Veterans with Adequate Housing

 Disability and unemployment resulting from extended deployments have caused an unacceptably high number of Iraq and Afghanistan veterans to fall into foreclosure and homelessness.
-In order of support our veterans returning from combat, I voted for legislation that increases the number of homeownership loans available to veterans and boosts funding for counseling services and other resources to help our nation's homeless veterans.
+In order to support our veterans returning from combat, I voted for legislation that increases the number of homeownership loans available to veterans and boosts funding for counseling services and other resources to help our nation's homeless veterans.